erikespana/Union-in-Your-Area/README.md

 ## Union in Your Area ##

-Lists Union College's admissions schedule of college fairs and high schools, by state, using an XML file exported from the Colleague system.
+Lists the schedule of college fairs and high schools our admissions counselors are attending, using data exported from Colleague, segmented by state.

 [http://www.union.edu/admissions/in-your-area](http://www.union.edu/admissions/in-your-area)